rugantio/fbcrawl/README.md

 ```
 source      -    name of the post publisher, if it's shared it's the original one
+shared_from -    if the post is shared, is the name profile of the original post creator
 date        -    timestamp in datetime.date() format
 text        -    full text of the post, if empty it's a pic or a video
 reactions   -    total number of reactions